alexchwoj/octa-anticheat/README.md

 ## Usage

-Octa calls a function when a cheating attempt is detected, this function contains the identifier number of the cheat and that of the player.
+Octa calls a function when a cheating attempt is detected, this function contains the identifier number of the cheat and ID of the player.
 In the `test.pwn` file you have a usage example.